Cold Revolution Central and Eastern European Societies in Times of Socialist Realism, 1948–1959

 cooperation: MIchał Kubiak

-exhibition partners: National Museum and National Gallery in Budapest; National Film Archive, Prague; Slovak National Gallery, Bratislava; Université Paris-Est Créteil
+project partners: National Museum and National Gallery in Budapest, National Film Archive in Prague, Slovak National Gallery, Bratislava

-cooperation: Romanian Cultural Institute Warsaw, Hungarian Cultural Institute, Slovak Institute in Warsaw, Bulgarian Institute for Culture in Warsaw, Czech Centre, Adam Mickiewicz Institute
+cooperation: Romanian Cultural Institute, Hungarian Cultural Institute, Slovak Institute in Warsaw, Bulgarian Cultural Institute, Czech Center Warsaw, Université Paris-Est Créteil, Adam Mickiewicz Institute

 In the ‘cold’ climate of the 1950s — growing international tensions and the strengthening of communist dictatorships — a social revolution took place in Central and Eastern European countries.
 It was a revolution in the sense of profound transformations leading to the establishment of new social hierarchies and the bringing about of a 'dictatorship of the proletariat’, strictly tied to the rapid industrialisation and urbanisation of this part of Europe.